 Promoting positive business behavior

 In a Harvard Business Review article entitled ‘Don’t confuse engagement with user experience,’ Michael Schrage reminds us that “Designing a great user experience is not the same as designing greater engagement.
-A great user experience doesn’t necessarily generate engagement any more than meaningful engagement inherently assures a great user experience.”
+Great user experience doesn’t necessarily generate engagement any more than meaningful engagement inherently assures a great user experience.”
 He went on to say “You need to devote as much creativity and ingenuity around designing for engagement as you do for the entire user experience.”

 An innovative ERP system is one that is conducive to a more productive and satisfying working environment, encouraging users to adopt and engage through an intuitive, self-explanatory, easy-to-use platform that fosters collaboration, and empowers users in their daily operations.